Anllela Sagra Goes Braless Under Unbuttoned Shirt To Flaunt Ample Chest & Sculpted Abs

 "Gorgeous Body," a fourth follower added with a pink heart emoji.

-As The Inquisitr recently reported, Anllela showed off her toned backside in sultry snap.
+As The Inquisitr recently reported, Anllela showed off her toned backside in a sultry snap.
 She wore a pink crop top with a pair of string bikini bottoms that did not leave much to the imagination.
 She grabbed her cheeks in a flirty fashion while she looked over her shoulder at the camera.